-how complex→ Simple Moderate Complex ow swift↓ Offer surgeries (sit-down, thorough discussion with skilled people) to SMEs (because their views are VERY important at this stage) Identify & highlight overlaps between SSbD and existing regulatory frameworks Data sharing and accessibility SSbD requires quantitative tools that: LCA & RA (https://pubmed.ncbi.nlm.nih.gov/287753 51/) and learn from the nanotechnology methods.
-It needs to be applied not only to current technology but also to those that are not developed (TRL 0 - 4) that requires LCA and prospective RA Tackle gaps beyond your comfort zone, move away from well known chemicals/endpoints Common databases with relevant data to ensure comparison Incentive better data-sharing (to help with quantitative/data/modelling comments above) Increase compositional data in that and extend especially to complex substances by end of 2023 (short) (A)CLARIFY THE NEED TO ASSESS PROCESS INTERMEDIATES.
-Clarification need from the EU commission Need for a tiered approach Explaination: We are facing an issue with chemical intermediates used during polymer synthesis: should we apply the SSbD Framework on chemicals that are no longer present in their original form in the final product (e.g. Isocyanates that transform into Polyurethane) ?
+how complex→ Simple Moderate Complex how swift↓ Offer surgeries (sit-down, thorough discussion with skilled people) to SMEs (because their views are VERY important at this stage) Identify & highlight overlaps between SSbD and existing regulatory frameworks Data sharing and accessibility SSbD requires quantitative tools that: LCA & RA (https://pubmed.ncbi.nlm.nih.gov/287753 51/) and learn from the nanotechnology methods.
+It needs to be applied not only to current technology but also to those that are not developed (TRL 0 - 4) that requires LCA Tackle gaps beyond your comfort zone, move away from well known chemicals/endpoints and prospective RA Common databases with relevant data to ensure comparison Incentive better data-sharing (to help with quantitative/data/modelling comments above) Increase compositional data in that and extend especially to complex substances by end of 2023 (short) (A)CLARIFY THE NEED TO ASSESS PROCESS INTERMEDIATES.
+Clarification need from the EU commission Need for a tiered approach Explaination: We are facing an issue with chemical intermediates used during polymer synthesis: should we apply the SSbD Framework on chemicals that are no longer present in their original form in the final product (e.g. Isocyanates that transform into Polyurethane)?
 Increase general awareness that risk is relative, nothing is completely safe, their is no zero risk.
-QSAR indicative screening testing (biometer for deg, daphnia for eco, etc) as tier 2 Followed by OECD-style testing as highestier (decreasing uncertainty across the tibut increasing time and cost) Prioritization/deprioritization using a table/diagram (e.g., Risk21) to put hazard (semi)quantitatively on one axis and exposure (semi)quantitatively on the other axis.
+OSAR indicative screening testing (biometer for Followed by OECD-style testing as highest QSAN deg, daphnia for eco, etc) as tier 2 tier (decreasing uncertainty across the tiers but increasing time and cost) Prioritization/deprioritization using a table/diagram (e.g., Risk21) to put hazard (semi)quantitatively on one axis and exposure (semi)quantitatively on the other axis.
 Green is when exposure/safe level <0.1, red is when that ratio >10 and in between it's orange.
 InIclusion of climate change scenario in risk assessment methods Phys-chem data to predict broad exposure- air, sediment, water > build conceptual model considering use (e.g. down the drain versus CP use)

-Page 22 of 27 Preliminary report of the 1st SETAC-EC Consultation meeting on SSbD, October 2, 2023 (online)
+Page 22 of 28 Preliminary report of the 1st SETAC-EC Consultation Meeting on SSbD, 2 October 2023 (online)